seamapi/docs/docs/capability-guides/thermostats/creating-and-managing-climate-schedules.md

 ***

-## Delete a Climate Schedule
+## Delete a Thermostat Schedule

-To delete a climate schedule, issue a `/thermostats/schedules/delete` request, providing the `thermostat_schedule_id` of the desired climate schedule.
+To delete a thermostat schedule, issue a `/thermostats/schedules/delete` request, providing the `thermostat_schedule_id` of the desired thermostat schedule.

 {% tabs %}
 {% tab title="Python" %}